AmiiThinks/AlphaEx/README.md

 And if there is any, the submitter will submit same number of new jobs as the finished ones until all 10 jobs are submitted.

 After all jobs are submitted, submitter will copy experiment results from a cluster to the server when the cluster finishes all jobs.
+And you can see your results in `test/output`

 ### Tips
 Since the server needs to  keep running a program to monitor job status and submit new jobs.